Jim Caviezel: Most recent projects

 Caviezel portrayed the Apostle Luke in the film Paul, Apostle of Christ, which opened in theaters on March 23, 2018, to mixed reviews.

 In 2018, Caviezel signed on to portray Tim Ballard, a DHS Agent and an anti-human-trafficking activist, in the film Sound of Freedom, about the organization Operation Underground Railroad (O.U.R.) and its mission to save children from sex trafficking and slavery.
 Ballard had specifically requested that Caviezel play him.
 Caviezel stated, "This is the second most important film I have ever done since The Passion of the Christ. ...
 It's going to affect the saving of a lot of children and the changing of lives.
 It will also bring a lot of light into the darkness."
 The film was completed in 2018 but spent five years in production limbo.
 It was the subject of much controversy, and Caviezel said two of his agents and his lawyer dropped him over the role.
-He said the controversy was due to the fact that human trafficking is a current problem: "Listen, you do Schindler’s List 50 years later, you’re a hero.
-Try doing Schindler’s List when the real Nazis are right there.
+He said the controversy was due to his belief that human trafficking was/is still legal in many European countries: "Listen, you do Schindler's List 50 years later, you're a hero.
+Try doing Schindler's List when the real Nazis are right there.
 Understand how that becomes more dangerous?
-I don’t understand why people are willing to let children be hurt, but in this time, Hollywood says, ‘No, no, let’s kick that down fifty years from now and then [see where we’re at].
-That’s crap."
-The film was picked up by Angel Studios and theatrically released on July 3, 2023 and became a surprise box office hit, grossing over $251 million internationally.
+I don't understand why people are willing to let children be hurt, but in this time, Hollywood says, 'No, no, let's kick that down fifty years from now and then [see where we're at]'.
+That's crap."
+The film was picked up by Angel Studios and theatrically released on July 3, 2023, and became a surprise box office hit, grossing over $251 million internationally.

 Caviezel starred in the 2020 political thriller film Infidel, produced by Dinesh D'Souza.

 Caviezel was originally set to reprise his role as Jesus in The Resurrection of the Christ, a sequel to The Passion of the Christ, having signed on with Gibson in 2018.
 In 2020, Caviezel said, "Mel Gibson just sent me the third picture, the third draft.
 It's coming."
 He added, "It's going to be the biggest film in world history."
 In a 2025 interview, Gibson said he still planned on Caviezel returning as Jesus, despite Caviezel being in his 50s, with plans to use de-aging special effects to make him appear younger.
 The sequel entered production, with principal photography commencing on August 2, 2025.
-However, on October 2025, it was reported that Caviezel was no longer cast as Jesus, and later he was replaced by Jaakko Ohtonen.
+In October 2025, it was reported that Caviezel was no longer cast as Jesus, and later he was replaced by Jaakko Ohtonen.

+In 2025, Caviezel was cast to portray former Brazilian President Jair Bolsonaro in the biographical thriller Dark Horse, directed by Cyrus Nowrasteh.
+The film, scripted by Nowrasteh and former Brazilian Secretary of Culture Mário Frias, focuses on Bolsonaro's 2018 presidential campaign and the stabbing attempt against him.
+Production took place in Brazil and the United States, with a scheduled release for September 2026.

+In 2026 he will portray King Herod in Zero A. D.: The Birth of Christ.